vinbhaskara/XTune-MLUtils/README.md

 # *XTune* v1.0
-The e*X*treme Tuning Library for XGBoost (test with v0.6)/LightGBM + Useful MLUtils included.
+The e*X*treme Tuning Library for XGBoost (tested with v0.6)/LightGBM + Useful MLUtils included.

 Implementing the best practices to prevent silly gotchas in training gradient boosting classifiers or any classifier, in general!